smartbugs/smartbugs/README.md

-  --timeout N           timeout of each process in sec [default: none] --cpu-quota N         cpu quota for docker images [default: none] --mem-limit MEM       memory quota for docker images, like 512m or 1g [default: none] --quiet               suppress output to console (stdout) [default: no]
+  --timeout N           timeout of each process in sec [default: none] --cpu-quota N         cpu quota for docker images [default: none] --mem-limit MEM       memory quota for docker images, like 512m or 1g [default: none]

 output options:
-  --results DIR         folder for the results [default: results/${TOOL}/${RUNID}/${FILENAME}] --logfile FILE        file for log messages [default: results/logs/${RUNID}.log] --format [FMT ...]    output format, one or more of json/sarif/sarif-per-contract/sarif-summary [default: none]
+  --quiet               suppress output to console (stdout) [default: no] --results DIR         folder for the results [default: results/${TOOL}/${RUNID}/${FILENAME}] --logfile FILE        file for log messages [default: results/logs/${RUNID}.log] --json                parse output and write it to result.json [default: no] --sarif               parse output and write it to result.json as well as result.sarif [default: no]

 information options:
   --version             show version number and exit